 Director: Patsy Craig

-Patsy Craig is a curator/producer, author/editor, artist and Indigenous rights advocate.
+Patsy Craig is an artist/curator, producer, author/editor/translator, and Indigenous rights advocate with Peruvian, American, and British roots.
 She has a background in fine arts and cultural studies, having received a BFA from Rhode Island School of Design (RISD) in the USA and an MRES from Birkbeck College, University of London in the UK.
-For more than 15 years Patsy has been cultivating cross-cultural collaborations throughout Europe, India, USA, and Peru in the fields of art, music, architecture, urbanism and environmentalism.
+For more than 15 years Patsy has been cultivating cross-cultural collaborations throughout Europe, India, USA, and Peru focusing on the intersections of art, music, architecture, urbanism and ecology.
 This has included publications, exhibitions, concerts, conferences, workshops, etc.

-Six years ago, Patsy focused her attention on issues pertaining to environment and Indigeneity.
-Her experience in 2016 with the indigenous-led environmental movement at Standing Rock, North Dakota (USA) inspired her to learn more about Native American culture and in 2017 with the support of the Goethe Institut she researched in this regard.
+Seven years ago, Patsy focused her attention on issues pertaining to environment and Indigeneity.
+Her experience in 2016 with the indigenous-led environmental movement at Standing Rock, North Dakota (USA) inspired her to learn more about Native American culture and in 2017 with the support from the Goethe Institut she researched in this regard.
 In 2018, she collaborated with University College London to develop the Flourishing Diversity (FD), a project that provides platforms from which to amplify indigenous world views.
-FD was launched in June 2019 at Gallery 46 in London with The Invisible Forest, an exhibition Patsy curated that makes visible issues of environmental justice through indigenous Amazonian art.
+In June 2019 Patsy curated and presented The Invisible Forest at Gallery 46 in London, an exhibition that makes visible issues of environmental justice through works by renown indigenous Amazonian artists.
 In August 2019 Patsy was invited to jury the Nanotourism project of the AA (Architectural Association of London) exploring issues of environmental tourism with Indigenous communities in Moray, Cuzco.
 In October 2019 The Invisible Forest was presented in the San Francisco Bay Area (California, USA) at the Bioneers Conference and at Dharma College in Berkeley.

-Patsy continues to research various aspects of Indigenous Peruvian culture developing projects that raise awareness of issues surrounding environmental justice.
+Patsy continues to research various aspects of Indigenous cultures of the Americas developing projects that raise awareness of issues surrounding environmental justice.
 Apart from exhibitions, AWA also curates and produces conferences/talks, concerts, publications, and educational workshops.
 Stay tuned for upcoming projects and events!